 Below is a list of some of the best foods to break intermittent fasting safely.

 Eggs are a complete source of protein, which means that they contain all nine essential amino acids.
+They are also easily digestible and the protein they contain is highly bioavailable (easy for your body to break down and use).
 This makes them an excellent choice for replenishing your body after a fast.

 They also contain several important vitamins and minerals.
 To make them even better you could scramble them with some olive oil for added healthy fats.